jh1993/UnderusedOptions/README.txt

 - Glass Faery cost reduced to 6.
 It's anti-synergistic with Cracklevoid so the cost shouldn't be that high.

 Floating Eye:
 - Independent Eye (3 SP): The floating eye now has an attack with unlimited range that deals 2 arcane damage.
-This attack benefits from minion damage bonuses.

 Flock of Eagles:
 - Dive Attack upgrade folded into the base spell.